realCoderSoo/Unity-Terrain/README.md

 # Unity-Terrain

 The program creates a Unity terrain and add features of interest.
-This lab script specifies steps to be followed, but the end result will be whatever you wish to put together.
+The script specifies steps to be followed, but the end result will be whatever you wish to put together.

 1 Creating a Terrain